 Ask yourself “What do I want?”
 This can be used throughout your life, not just in business conversations.
 By practicing asking yourself what you want, and listening to the answer, you will open up and develop your relationship with your own trust.
 Over time, your inner answers will be louder and you’ll be able to hear them even in stressful and difficult situations.

 Remind yourself why you do this.
 It’s so important not to get lost in the day-to-day minutia of startup culture that we forget why we’re doing this.
 We’re all making sacrifices and facing challenges, be sure to keep your ‘why I do this’ accessible so that you can remind yourself how much this is worth it.
 Make sure that your ‘why’ is big enough that when you say it, you feel it in your gut, and you know you’re on the right path for you.
 Trust yourself that your gut knows what’s right.

 Learning to trust yourself can be a long and tenuous process, but it doesn’t have to be.
 Listening to yourself and trusting yourself, is a muscle that can be stretched and strengthened, but you need to use it.
 Just like any new workout routine, start small and work your way up.
 Keep asking yourself what you know and what you want, and you will become a woman with deep conviction in herself.

-About the guest blogger: Ellen Ercolini is Founder of The Creative Giraffe.
+About the guest blogger: Ellen Ercolini (@EllenErcolini) is founder of The Creative Giraffe.
 She teaches generation Y how to make amazing decisions, fast.
-She believes that inspiration doesn’t mean anything without action attached to it.
-She loves working with entrepreneurs to sharpen their visions and deepen their impact in the world.
-Her naturally creative approach to life enables her to specialize in making the overwhelming become fun and attainable.
-Follow her on Twitter at @EllenErcolini.
+She loves working with entrepreneurs to sharpen their visions and deepen their impact.